 Founded in 1964, the French National Institute of Health and Medical research (Inserm) is a public science and technology institute, jointly supervised by the French Ministry of National Education, Higher Education and Research and the Ministry of Social Affairs, Health and women’s Rights.
 Inserm is the only French public research institute to focus entirely on human health and positions itself on the pathway from research laboratory to the bed of the patient.
 The mission of its scientists is to study all diseases, from the most common to the rarest.

-With a budget of 905 million euros in 2011, Inserm supports more than 300 laboratories acrossFrance.
-In total, the teams include nearly 13,000 researchers, engineers, technicians and administrative staff, etc.
+With a budget of 989 million euros in 2014, Inserm supports more than 300 laboratories across France.
+In total, the teams include nearly 15,000 researchers, engineers, technicians, post-doctoral students, etc.

 Inserm is a member of the National Alliance for Life and Health Sciences, founded in April 2009 with CNRS, Inserm, the CEA, INRA, INRIA, the IRD, the Pasteur Institute, the Conference of University Presidents (CPU) and the Conference of Chairmen of The Regional and University Hospital Centres.

 This alliance forms part of the policy to reform the research system by better coordinating the parts played by those involved and by strengthening the position of French research in this field through a concerted plan.